chrisbrinkmann/skynet/README.md

 # Run script to create the DB
 $ npm run createdb

+# Enter your password when prompted

-# If your Postgres username is something other than 'postgres', you will first need to replace 'postgres' with your username in the 'createdb' script in package.json (createdb -O <username> -U <username> skynet)
+# If your Postgres username is something other than 'postgres', # you will first need to replace 'postgres' with your username  # in the 'createdb' script in package.json (createdb -O         # <username> -U <username> skynet)
 ```

 #### Postgres GUIs